Sharing is caring!

 3. Remove the pitcher from the heat immediately after melting.
 Scoop ¼ cup of coconut oil into the melted wax and stir until blended.

 4. Check the temperature of the mixture with a quick infrared thermometer or a candle thermometer.
-The ideal temperature to add citronella essential oil is 125 degrees.
-But, the best temperature to pour beeswax is 150-160°F. So, aim for a temperature between the two.
-Slowly stir the essential oil into the beeswax for 1 minute.
+The best temperature to pour beeswax is 150-160°F. So, add citronella essential oil before it reaches that and slowly stir the oil into the beeswax for 1 minute.

 5. Carefully pour the wax into each cavity of the mold.
 I recommend using a funnel or a narrow pouring pitcher like this one to help avoid spills.
 It is also helpful to line your work area with parchment paper to catch any drips or overpours.

 6. Allow the wax to cool and harden for a few hours before removing it from the mold.
-And you won’t need to trim these wicks as they are pre-sized for tea lights.
+You won’t need to trim these wicks as they are pre-sized for tea lights.

 Clean-Up Tips: